Abelian and non-Abelian fractionalized states in twisted MoTe$_2$: A generalized Landau-level theory: Abelian Fractionalized States

-The asymmetry between the FCI states at $\nu_h = p/(2p+1)$ and $(p+1)/(2p+1)$ arises from the lack of particle–hole symmetry in the first band of tMoTe$_2$, stemming from its finite bandwidth and momentum-dependent quantum geometric tensor, in contrast to conventional Landau levels.
+The asymmetry between the FCI states at $\nu_h = p/(2p+1)$ and $(p+1)/(2p+1)$ arises from the lack of particle–hole symmetry in the first band of tMoTe$_2$, stemming from its finite bandwidth and momentum-dependent quantum geometric tensor, in contrast to conventional LLs.
 As a general trend, we find that FCI states in the range $1/2 < \nu_h < 1$ are more robust than their particle–hole conjugates at $\nu_h < 1/2$, as evidenced by their larger gaps.
+This asymmetry reflects a subtle interplay between the single-particle wave function, bandwidth and electron interactions, which invites further exploration.